-We provided a draft of this audit report to Treasury and OMB officials, who provided technical comments, which have been incorporated as appropriate.
+We provided a draft of this audit report to Treasury and OMB officials, who provided technical comments that we have incorporated as appropriate.
 Treasury and OMB officials expressed their continuing commitment to addressing the problems this report outlines.

 Robert F. Dacey Chief Accountant